-- (a) The Group leases various assets including land, buildings, machinery and equipment, business vehicles.
-Rental contracts are typically made for periods of 1 to 20 years.
+- (a) The Group leases various assets including land, buildings, and business vehicles.
+Rental contracts are typically made for periods within 1 to 20 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose covenants, but leased assets may not be used as security for borrowing purposes. - (b) The carrying amount of right-of-use assets and the depreciation charge are as follows: